Professional Experience Unit (PEU)

 Face to Face

-This degree prepares you for both teaching and non-teaching roles.
-Work with families and children in various educational settings or play constructive roles in related industries such as policy development and research.
+Studying this degree prepares you for both teaching and non-teaching roles.
+Learn to work with families and children in various educational settings or play constructive roles in related industries such as policy development and research.

 Gain specialist skills, knowledge and expertise across pre-school and early years (birth - 5 years) through to primary school levels (kinder - year 6).
-In your first year, you will develop strong core knowledge of the foundations of child development, schooling, teaching and specialist subjects.
+In the first year of your early childhood degree, you will study courses which develop core knowledge of the foundations of child development, schooling, teaching and specialist subjects.
 Years 3 to 4 will provide you with an increasing breadth of knowledge and expertise across the key learning areas, as well as in various specialist subjects taught in primary school.

-Throughout your studies, you will learn and benefit from virtual reality teacher training, professional practical experience placements, research, community experiences and ongoing volunteer opportunities.
+Throughout your early childhood and primary education degree, you will learn and benefit from virtual reality teacher training, professional practical experience placements, research, community experiences and ongoing volunteer opportunities.

 Diversify your skills and career pathways by qualifying for both teaching and non-teaching roles.
 Our education graduates enjoy great employment prospects with 94% securing jobs within four months of completing their degree.